 Past Ivor Novello Award recipients include a roll call of the greatest names in music over the past 60 years, with accolades collected by the likes of Jazzie B, Kate Bush, Stormzy, PJ Harvey, Sir Elton John, Brian Eno, Gary Barlow, George Michael, Annie Lennox and Amy Winehouse.

-The Ivors 2020 will take place on Thursday 21st May at the Grosvenor House in London, hosted by Paul Gambaccini.
-Nominations will be announced in April.
+The Ivors 2020 will take place on Wednesday 2 September at the Grosvenor House in London, hosted by Paul Gambaccini.
+Nominations announcements TBC.

 There are no changes to the entry or judging process for The Ivors, which are run entirely independently by The Ivors Academy.